Reuse Desktop Test Cases for Real-Time Testing

 the test case, click Add, and select an Excel file, MAT file, or CSV file.
 Map the data to your model inports.
 For

-more information on input mapping, see Run Tests Using External Data.
+more information on input mapping, see Use External File Data in Test Cases.

 After running the test from the model, you can run the test from the target application or target computer without recompiling.
 The application uses the input mapping from when the test ran from the model.